Santa Claus Girls History

 In most recent years, approximately 12,000 children received gifts from the Santa Claus Girls.
 That number can grow depending upon the economy or other factors in some years that number can be as high as 15,000 children receiving gifts.

-The Santa Claus Girls is a unique charity representing the generosity of the community.
-Unique that 100% of the funds collected go directly to the program.
+The Santa Claus Girls is a unique charity representing the generosity of the community and that 100% of the funds collected go directly to the program.
 This is possible because every person associated with the Santa Claus Girls is a non-paid volunteer.
 This allows 98 cents of every dollar to go to gifts to the children.
-The other 2 cents is for and independent outside audit assuring financial compliance and for insurance on the inventory.
+The other 2 cents is for an independent outside audit assuring financial compliance and for insurance on the inventory.

 The gifts for the children are selected by age and gender.
 All the gifts for the children are wrapped and placed in plastic bags, organized by route, and delivered to the child’s home in time for the holidays.
 Approximately 350 volunteer drivers deliver the packages to homes usually on the third Saturday in December.
 The job of organizing 350 drivers is a daunting task undertaken by an associated volunteer group named the YMCA Service Club of Greater Grand Rapids.